bptlab/mantichor-tezos/DOCUMENTATION.md

 For a concise overview, take a look at [this](architecture.png) component diagram detailing the architecture.

 ## Tezos integration

-- built with docker-tezos-node image, used as base image for adapter
-- communication done via shell scripts provided by tezos, that wrap the RPC calls
-- Libraries don't work for interaction with tezos, as they are incompatible with the sandboxed node
-- use bootstrap accounts with a single node, but still use the proper alphanet protocol
+The tezos adatper uses a prebuilt tezos sandbox node as a base image.
+The sandboxed node utilises the alphanet protocol of the tezos blockchain, while being a single isolated node.
+Moreover, only a single node is used for each instance of the adapter, who therefore also can't communicate with each other.
+This however could be changed in the future.
+The adapter communicates with the tezos node by calling shell scripts provided by tezos that wrap the RPC calls.
+Since the sandboxed node is incompatible with libraries, this was the most reasonable approach.
+Below, we outline how a proper tezos alphanet could be used in the future, instead of a sanboxed one.

 ## How to change to a tezos alphanet node